 If you already live in Alaska and own dogs, you're welcome to recreationally mush in Denali.
 No permit is required for day trips, but we ask that you file a trip plan and get a free backcountry camping permit from us if you plan to travel one or more nights in the park with your dogs.
-Commercial mushing (e.g., taking clients out) is tightly regulated and requires a special permit; contact us to learn more.
+Commercial mushing (e.g., taking clients out) is regulated and requires a special permit; individuals wishing to mush commercially in Denali should contact us to learn more.

 Visitors who wish to explore Denali by dog team, but lack their own dogs, should consider booking a trip with a guide.
-One local business is permitted to run guided mushing trips into Denali National Park and Preserve.
+Explore a list of authorized guiding services in Denali.

-Please note: Though the NPS manages a kennel of sled dogs, they are not available for visitor rides.
-Earthsong Lodge is the only option for visitors who wish to mush or ride in a sled within Denali National Park.
+Please note: Although the NPS manages a kennel of sled dogs, they are not available for visitor rides.

 This can be made worse when snow conditions are poor (snow helps insulate the passenger and driver from the numerous bounces and bumps that can occur on trail).